 This is something that’s come up for me in documentary productions, but the topic also applies to any situation where people, be they interview subjects or performers, get emotionally worked up during a scene.

 In general, it’s often tempting to try and normalize human skin tones the same way audio mixers normalize dialog levels, making everyone’s face in every shot identical, no matter what’s going on.
 Personally, I think this is a poor approach, since there are lots of things that differentiate human complexion, including ambient illumination, position within the lighting scheme of an environment, biological variation, deliberate differences in makeup from one scene to another, etc.

 However, a tricky variation is when people get upset.
 If it’s genuine, it’s typical for one’s face to get flushed.
 Consider the following two images:

-At left, the calm young man exhibits his ordinary complexion.
-At right, the upset young man is quite a bit ruddier, flushed as his face is with blood.
+At left, the calm young person exhibits his ordinary complexion.
+At right, the upset young person is quite a bit ruddier, with a face flushed with blood.

 Here’s the issue you’ll face.
 As a scene progresses, the emotions in the room will build, and people’s complexions will shift as faces flush.
 What you do about it depends on you and your client’s philosophical approach to skin tone.
 Here are some things to consider:

 - Narrative scene with actors—I would suggest that you leave the color in.
 You’re theoretically paying your actors for powerful performances, and if you color correct the performance away, what’s the point?
 That said, there may be a challenge if, in the course of editing multiple takes together, the flush of an actor’s face is more pronounced in some shots and less in others, so it may be necessary to add or remove redness to a person’s face shot by shot to make sure their complexion matches the emotional build of the scene.